Community Engagement Initiatives

 Throughout the 17-18 school year, programming was held within music programs at Kramer and Anne Frank Elementary Schools.
 In just one year, the program yielded significant, measurable success, and per the request of DISD leadership, GDYO expanded significantly for the 18-19 school year.

 Now, GDYO’s efforts have expanded to offer many diverse elements of assistance, geared toward capacity-building within each music program to address short term issues and promote long term growth and improvements.

-Long-term (5 – 8 month) weekly intensives at both Kramer and Anne Frank Elementary Schools are offered again this school year (18 – 19), while concurrently expanding to Franklin Middle School.
+Long-term (5 – 8 month) weekly intensives at school orchestra and band programs are offered each school year, while concurrently expanding to other school districts such as Irving ISD.
 Each location includes the following capacity-building initiatives:

 - Teacher support – lesson plans, conducting techniques, class management, etc.,